vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/3-advanced-quantization.md

 - Activations stay precise—no accuracy hit from math errors
 - Memory savings unlock bigger KV caches = more parallel requests

-**The numbers:** ~2.4x speedup for single requests.
+**The numbers:** Up to ~1.5–2.5× depending on model and GPU.
 Perfect for "one student at a time" scenarios.

 ### The "Compress Everything" Approach (W8A8)